showcasejyoti/Power-Bi-AtliQ-Hardware-Business-Insights-360/README.md

 - Operating Expenses – Contains company-wide expense data
 - Targets (FY 2022 only) – Sales targets for the fiscal year 2022
 - Market Share (Personal Computer Division) – Limited to PC segment analysis
-- Country Flag - Contains photo of flag of all countries in the world
+- Country Flag - Contains image of flag of all countries in the world

 ### SQL Databases